Handbook home

 Intended learning outcomes

-- Developed a deep understanding of the history of dictatorship and democracy in the modern world
+- Discuss the history of dictatorship and democracy in the modern world

-- Acquired the ability to analyse the complex social, economic, and cultural contexts of dictatorship and democracy
+- Analyse the complex social, economic, and cultural contexts of dictatorship and democracy

-- Developed a clear understanding of the difference between primary and secondary sources available for the study of dictatorship and democracy, and modern political history more generally
+- Distinguish the difference between primary and secondary sources available for the study of dictatorship and democracy, and modern political history more generally

-- Learned to build a historical argument on one case study, based on both primary and secondary sources, and communicate it clearly in a variety of media.
+- Build a historical argument on one case study, based on both primary and secondary sources, and communicate it clearly in a variety of media.

 Generic skills